 Petroleum Systems Modeling

-The Morocco Conjugate Seismic Reconstruction project is providing new insights regarding source rocks present in Morocco that may affect the petroleum potential of offshore Nova Scotia.
+The Morocco Conjugate Seismic Reconstruction project provides new insights regarding source rocks present in Morocco that may affect the petroleum potential of offshore Nova Scotia.
 A natural next step of this work is to undertake petroleum systems modeling using these latest results as inputs to the model.
 The objective of petroleum systems modeling is to better understand the generation, migration and entrapment of hydrocarbons in the Nova Scotia and Morocco offshores.
 Using newly interpreted stratigraphic horizons and well data from the Morocco margin, combined with similar data generated in the past on the Nova Scotia margin, this study reassesses the oil potential of source rocks in the Morocco margin and determines if this reassessment impacts our current understanding of source rock and oil generation potential in Nova Scotia.
 The ultimate objective of this work to quantify the oil and gas volumes that may be present.
 This information will improve the assessment of potential hydrocarbon plays and enhance prospect delineation and ranking.
 The project undertakes integrated 2D modeling along four regional transects across the Morocco-Nova Scotia Margins.
 These lines illustrate the main geological features of the margins so the modeling results can be extended away from the lines along a significant length of the entire margin pair.

 Principal Investigator: Beicip-Franlab with technical input and review from ONHYM, APT Canada Ltd., Weston Stratigraphic, Leptis E&P Ltd., Avalon Upstream Consulting, Oasis Geochem LLC, CNSOPB, Nova Scotia Department of Energy and Mines.